 Teaching Online Courses Developed through the Shared Project Initiative

-Each of the grant recipients who will teach or co-teach these newly developed online courses in the Fall 2020 academic term, will be paid according to the existing pay rules, regulations and collective agreements of their home institutions.
+Each of the grant recipients who will teach or co-teach these newly developed bimodal/HyFlex and/or online courses/modules/activities in the Fall 2021 and/or Winter 2022 academic terms, will be paid according to the existing pay rules, regulations and collective agreements of their home institutions.

-Proposals need to be submitted to the Associate Vice-President (Teaching and Learning) at email@example.com no later than midnight on June 30, 2020.
+Proposals need to be submitted to BOTH the Associate Vice-President (Teaching and Learning) at firstname.lastname@example.org and the Vice Provost (Academic Affairs) at email@example.com no later than midnight on May 21, 2021.

-Proposals should be up to two pages long and need to include:
+Proposals should be up to two pages long and have to to include:

-- Title, level, description of a course, and approximate number of enrolled students
+- Course code and course title, level, description of the course, and approximate number of enrolled students

-- Names and contact information of all instructors in collaborative projects, with clearly defined roles and responsibilities for each of the collaborators
+- Names and contact information of all instructors involved in the collaborative project, with clearly defined roles and responsibilities for each of the collaborators.